Old Tile Removal in Warsaw — Wall and Floor Demolition

 Can new tiles be laid over old ones?

-Technically yes, if the old tiles are firmly bonded and level.
-But floor height rises by 15-20 mm — check door thresholds.
+Technically yes, if the old tiles are solidly bonded and level.
+But the floor height goes up by 15-20 mm — check the door thresholds.

 How long does removal take?